 Greek Orthodox Monastery & Church of St George

-In AD 98, the Roman emperor Trajan established a fortress here, called Babylon, likely a corruption of Per-hapi-en-on (Estate of the...
+In AD 98 the Roman emperor Trajan enlarged an existing fortress here, called Babylon, likely a corruption of Per-hapi-en-on (Estate of...

 Church of St Sergius & Bacchus

-This is the oldest church inside the walls, built in the 11th century with 3rd- and 4th-century pillars.
-It honours two Syrian saints...
+This is the oldest church inside Coptic Cairo's walls, built in the 11th century with 4th-century pillars.
+It honours the Roman soldiers...

 This museum, founded in 1908, houses Coptic art from the earliest days of Christianity in Egypt up through early Islam.
 It is a...